China’s Growth Story

 His long experience analysing the Chinese economy and financial sector and unique approach to interpreting information and data provide him with some fascinating insights.

-These financial instruments have evolved to avoid regulatory oversight and are often clustered around smaller weaker banks and then channelled through non-bank financial institutions, such as Trust companies, Wealth Management firms and others who repackage finance in way to avoid market scrutiny and the regulators.
+These financial instruments have evolved to avoid regulatory oversight and are often clustered around smaller weaker banks and then channelled through non-bank financial institutions.
+These include Trust companies, Wealth Management firms and others who repackage finance in way to avoid market scrutiny and the regulators.
 While much of this funding supports solid businesses, but in other cases it is used for property speculation, rolling over of debt and other uses which are not healthy in the long term.

 Granite Peak utilised a unique methodology to identify China’s weakest Banks.
 A league table of China’s Banks was developed based on available data for non-bank credit intermediation, funding stability (with estimates of inter-bank borrowing), and asset quality (estimate by asset growth).